- This event has passed.

 - Discuss the ten steps in Sensate Focus and its application with clients as couples.
 E,I,M

-- Define the aspects of male and female sexual anatomy/physiology as they relate to working with clients’ issues.
+- Define the aspects of male sexual anatomy as it relates to working with clients’ issues.
 G

-- Describe the male linear SRC and the female circular SRC and their application in working with clients.
+- Describe the male linear SRC and its application in working with clients.
 G

 - Describe and discuss the top 3 male sexual issues, with causes and treatment options for each.
 H,I

-- Discuss the impact on the Medicalization of Sexuality or other modern trends in working with clients today.
+- Discuss the impact on the Medicalization of Sexuality in working with clients today.
 H

 - Describe and discuss the top 3 female sexual issues, with causes and treatment options for each.
 H,I